GST Filing in Singapore

 Checklist before GST Registration

 - Do I provide exempt supplies of financial services that are also international services?

-It is advisable to consult professional who provide GST filing in Singapore to determin if GST registration is suitable for your business.
-You would need to consider the pro and cons carefully as you cannot de-registered as a GST company easily.
+It is advisable to consult a professional who provides GST filing in Singapore to determine if GST registration is suitable for your business.
+You would need to consider the pro and cons carefully as you cannot be de-registered as a GST company easily.